 Doug Hodgden has been able to perfect his hardshell scenery technique.
-In this video Hodgden will demonstrate his unique technique for creating realistic model scenery and provides more tips on creating scenery.
-On a 1 by 3 foot diorama of half inch plywood, Hodgden cuts the profile board and backdrop panel and draws the horizon line.
+In this video, Hodgden demonstrates his unique technique for creating realistic model scenery and provides more tips on creating scenery.
+On a 1-by-3′ diorama of half-inch plywood, Hodgden cuts the profile board and backdrop panel and draws the horizon line.
 Using metal screen from a hardware store, he staples the crumpled screen to the horizon line.
-Next he folds the screen back along the staples and adds a coat of hot glue to hide them.
+Next, he folds the screen back along the staples and adds a coat of hot glue to hide them.
 Then he folds the screen behind the subroadbed and attaches it with hot glue, always holding it with a stick until it cools.
 With metal shears, he cuts a seam in the wire to create a wash and attaches the piece to a riser with hot glue.
 He staples the screen to the bottom of the wash to create the wash area.

 The next step is to apply the joint compound.
-He prefers to use this instead of modeling plaster because it dries slower for a longer work time.
-Using an artist palette knife is a great way to apply to the screen to add strength and cover odd creases for more realistic model scenery.
-After allowing to dry over night, it is time to brush on the plaster base coat using joint compound, white glue, sifted sand, a few drops of liquid soap, and water.
-Again allowing to dry over night, he then adds two coats of plaster, which is the same formula but using concrete compound instead.
-Complete the base foliage with a mixture of ground foam, static grass, pencil shavings, dirt, and sand.
-Hodgden brushes thinned out white glue and presses down the mixture on the model.
+He prefers to use this instead of modeling plaster because it dries more slowly, which makes for a longer work time.
+Using an artist’s palette knife is a great way to apply to the screen to add strength and cover odd creases for more realistic model scenery.
+After allowing to dry overnight, it is time to brush on the plaster base coat using joint compound, white glue, sifted sand, a few drops of liquid soap, and water.
+Again allowing to dry over night, he then adds two coats of plaster, which is made from the same formula but uses concrete compound instead.
+He completes the base foliage with a mixture of ground foam, static grass, pencil shavings, dirt, and sand.
+Hodgden brushes thinned-out white glue and presses down the mixture on the model.
 For realistic model scenery on the top foliage, he uses static grass and netted ground foam.